New Frontiers of European Security: The Arctic and the European Periphery

 Moderator – Second Panel

 Dr. Magnús Árni Skjöld Magnússon (b.
-1968, ORCID: https://orcid.org/0000-0003-1335-3254) is an Associate Professor at Bifröst University and has served as Dean of the Faculty of Social Sciences and Law as well as Rector of Bifröst University.
+1968, ORCID: https://orcid.org/0000-0003-1335-3254) is a professor at Bifröst University and has served as Dean of the Faculty of Social Sciences and Law as well as Rector of Bifröst University.
 He holds a PhD in Political Science from the University of Iceland, an MPhil in European Studies from the University of Cambridge, and an M.Mus. in Composition from the Iceland University of the Arts.

 He has worked as a political adviser to NATO in Kabul and as an Erasmus+ evaluator for the European Union.
 He has served as a member of the Icelandic Parliament (Alþingi) and has worked in public administration, research, consultancy, and teaching both in Iceland and abroad.
 Magnús has authored books and articles on Icelandic politics, Europeanisation, economic affairs, and security issues.